top of page

 Art of silence

-Here is great musical accompaniment (if there's ever any) to the moments I feel overwhelmed by my past...as if I could still feel and taste every bit of it.
+I feel overwhelmed by my past...as if I could still feel and taste every bit of it.
 It can be overwhelming and yet is a summons at the same time.
 There is a special class of persons, objects, ideas, etc encountered in the past to which I can easily turn for the materials of poetry though little resembling their originals.
 How exactly?

 I believe the artist carries around inside them a register (cache?) of moods or feelings that things like music, a solitary moment, a picture easily call up.
-The exact interrelationship between recollection and response is mysterious as it is also commonplace.
+The exact (inter)relationship between recollection and response is mysterious as it is also commonplace.
 Rilke formulates the genesis of the poem in memory when he says “Only when [memories] have changed into our very blood, into glance and gesture, and are nameless, no longer to be distinguished from ourselves – only then can it happen that in some very rare hour the first word of a poem arises in their midst and goes forth from them.”

 Herein lies the poem's silent rêve.
 Many of my own poems have begun with a 'word', 'a face', 'a moment' springing into a life of their own..the 'nameless' given a 'name' (at last).